octobercms/test-plugin/readme.md

 # Test Plugin

 This is a UI test plugin for OctoberCMS.
+Extract this archive to `/plugins/october/test` and click on **Playground** in the back-end area.

 The following sections are explored, tested and demonstrated along with a list of the features used: